What is Case & Carton Flow Rack? A Basic Buyer's Guide

 With carton flow, you stock from the back and pick from the front.
 A case flow rack or carton flow rack has several shelves, and each shelf generally has 4 or 6 lanes.
 Specific products are assigned to each lane.
 As items are picked, the next item slides down to take its place at the face of the racking.
 Everything works using rollers and gravity (nothing motorized here).
 With a carton flow system, costs are kept low and efficiency is high.

 Static Rack vs. Dynamic Rack

-In a traditional static racking system such as pallet rack or bulk shelving (shown at left), the stocking and picking operations are often performed at the same time.
+In a traditional static racking system such as pallet rack or bulk shelving (shown at left in Figure 9), the stocking and picking operations are often performed at the same time.
 This often causes interference as well as a lot of time wasted in travel.

-With a dynamic system such as gravity flow, carton flow or spantrack (shown at right), the stocking and picking operations are kept separate to keep interference to a minimum.
+With a dynamic system such as gravity flow, carton flow or spantrack (shown at right in Figure 9), the stocking and picking operations are kept separate to keep interference to a minimum.

 A carton flow rack system can also help keep inventory better organized and can help with inventory concerns as all products and quantities are immediately visible.
 This allows inventory control specialists to keep track of product counts, shortages and other inventory concerns.

 Do you need a starter unit, an add-on unit or individual components?